Code-Institute-Submissions/inscribe/README.md

 ### Concept

 We, as a society, spend an inordinate amount of time interacting with a screen in some form, whether it be for personal or business use.
-This could in fact be an entry of itself to input into (in)Scribe.
-With my inquisitive nature on wanting to understand the behaviours of myself and those around me, journaling became a fundamental element to daily life, including that of various mindfulness techniques which became habit.
-Similar to various other mindfulness, or journaling platforms available, (in)Scribe was desgined with a simple easily-navigable interface at the heart, and available to
+This could be an entry of itself to input into (in)Scribe.
+With my inquisitive nature on wanting to understand the behaviours of myself and those around me, journaling became a fundamental element to daily life, including that of various mindfulness techniques which became a habit.
+Similar to various other mindfulness, or journaling platforms available, (in)Scribe was designed with a simple easily-navigable interface at the heart, and available to
 <em>anyone</em> with internet access, and therefore has been made responsive across Desktop and Mobile devices.

 ### User Stories
 - As a registered user, I want to be able to record a memorable event, and what lead up to this point to make it memorable.
 - As a registered user, I want to be able to search for a previously entered event, to understand and compare any similar triggers.
-- As a registered user, I want to be able to update and delete a record if I deem necessary.
+- As a registered user, I want to be able to update and delete a record if I deem it necessary.
 - As a registered user, I want the option to be able to post to a community page, where other registered users share their own advice on dealing with negative or positive emotions.